edgedb/edgedb/docs/edgeql/funcops/set.rst

         SELECT User.<owner;

-    By default backward links don't infer any type information beyond the fact that it's an :eql:type:`Object`.
+    By default :ref:`backlinks <ref_datamodel_links>` don't infer any type information beyond the fact that it's an :eql:type:`Object`.
     To ensure that this path specifically reaches ``Issue`` the type intersection operator must be used:

     .. code-block:: edgeql